-In [OSVW13] Ostrovsky et al., extend the UC-PUF definition of [BFSK11a] in order to model the adversarial behavior of creating and using "malicious PUFs".
+In [OSVW13] Ostrovsky et al. extend the ideal PUF functionality of [BFSK11a] in order to model the adversarial behavior of creating and using "malicious PUFs" in the UC framework.
 A malicious PUF is a physical device for which the security properties of a PUF are not guaranteed.
-As such, it can be a device implementing any function chosen by the adversary, so that the adversary has full control on the answers computed by its own "PUF".
+As such, it can be a device implementing any function chosen by the adversary, so that the adversary might have full control on the answers computed by its own "PUF".
+Similarly to the hardware-token model, a malicious PUF cannot communicate with the creator once is sent away.
 A malicious PUF can, of course, be stateful.
-The major advantage of this model is that the security of a player depends only on the goodness of its own PUFs.
-Obviously, the price to pay is that protocols secure in this model are much more complex that protocols designed to deal only with honest PUFs.
-Nevertheless, [OSVW13] shows that, even with malicious PUFs, it is possible to achieve UC-secure computations, relying on computational assumptions.
-However, achieving unconditional UC-secure protocols in the malicious PUF model is left as an open problem in [OSVW13].
+The major advantage of the malicious PUF model is that the security of a player depends only on the goodness of its own PUFs.
+Obviously, the price to pay is that protocols secure in presence of malicious PUFs are more complex that protocols designed to deal only with honest PUFs.
+Nevertheless, [OSVW13] shows that even with malicious PUFs it is possible to achieve UC-secure computations relying on computational assumptions and an unconditional commitment scheme which is secure only in the indistinguishability sense.
+Achieving unconditional UC-secure commitments (and general secure computations) is left as an open problem in [OSVW13].

-In this paper, we provide a partial positive answer to this open problem by showing the first construction of unconditional UC-secure Bit Commitment in the malicious PUFs model.
-Whether unconditional OT is possible with malicious PUFs is still an interesting open question.
+In this paper, we provide a (partial) positive answer to this open problem by providing the first construction of unconditional UC-secure Bit Commitment in the malicious PUFs model.
+Whether unconditional OT (and thus general secure computation) is possible with malicious PUFs is still an interesting open question.
 Intuitively, since PUFs are stateless devices, one would think to apply the arguments used for the impossibility of unconditional OT with stateless tokens [GIMS10].
-However, due to the unpredictability property of PUFs, which holds unconditionally, such arguments do not carry through.
+However, due to the unpredictability property of PUFs which holds unconditionally, such arguments do not carry through.
 Indeed, as long as there is at least one honest PUF in the system, there is enough entropy, and this seems to defeat the arguments used in [GIMS10].
-On the other hand, since a PUF is, in spirit, just a "random function", it is not clear how to implement the OT functionality, when only one of the players uses honest PUFs.
+On the other hand, since a PUF is in spirit just a "random function", it is not clear how to implement the OT functionality when only one of the players uses honest PUFs.